-The first manicures were performed 4,000 years ago to southern Babylonia, where the first manicures were performed.
+The origins of nail art can be traced back 4,000 years ago to southern Babylonia, where the first manicures were performed.
 Instruments used for nail grooming were also discovered in Egyptian royal tombs.
-In India, henna plants were utilized for traditional body art.
-The symbolic nail art goes back to the Inca Empire, starting in the 13th century.
-Incas were painting red eagles on their fingertips on a white background.
-During the Ming dynasty, the Chinese applied nail polish made from beeswax, Arabic gum, vegetables, and egg white.
-Some decorated theirs hands with gold and jewels, making nail art a form of self-expression.
+In India, henna plants were utilized for traditional body art, including nail decoration.
+Symbolic nail art has its roots in the Inca Empire, starting in the 13th century, where individuals painted red eagles on their fingertips against a white background.
+During the Ming dynasty, the Chinese employed nail polish made from beeswax, Arabic gum, vegetables, and egg white.
+Some adorned their hands with gold and jewels, making nail art a form of self-expression.

-Eichi Matsunaga applies a 3D printer for his technical work.
-Splashes during rain land on the nail plate, adding an element of nature to the design.
-He projected the future of nail art onto the SS21 catwalk along with Iris van Herpen’s Haute Couture.
+Eichi Matsunaga utilizes a 3D printer for his technical nail art creations, merging technology and aesthetics.
+Rain splashes on the nail plate, adding an element of nature to the design.
+He projected the future of nail art onto the SS21 catwalk, collaborating with Iris van Herpen’s Haute Couture.
 The nails serve as an exoskeleton, offering support, coverage, and protection to the user.
-In celebration of the 40th anniversary of iD magazine he created transparent sci-fi flowers.
-Worn by Björk on the cover alongside Arca.
+In celebration of the 40th anniversary of iD magazine, Matsunaga created transparent sci-fi flowers, which adorned Björk on the cover alongside Arca.
 His creations act as a barometer between the realms of bionics and sensors.

-Glass claws, ethereal fungi set, and mud streams.
-The artist Sojinails uses chrome powder, LED reflection and builder gel to create frost tips and tears to life.
-Through invention and recreation, she creates unique nail designs, including snail egg nails for Grimes for this year’s Met Gala.
-With clay, she formed teeth that can tickle you.
-Shells from Morro Bay are a dedication to her grandmother who would get lost in the sea for hours.
+Sojinails, the artist, employs chrome powder, LED reflection, and builder gel to bring frost tips and tears to life.
+Through invention and recreation, she creates unique nail designs, including snail egg nails for Grimes at this year’s Met Gala.
+With clay, she molds teeth that can evoke a tickling sensation.
+Shells from Morro Bay pay homage to her grandmother, who would spend hours lost in the sea.
 Handblown nails that continue to grow serve as a symbol of perpetual transformation and beauty.